narcine/Tchoupi/README.md

 ```
 ## How to use it ?

+- Download on the internet the srt file related to your video or create one
+- Put it in the same folder as the video
 - Click on the open button to choose a video from your computer.
 - Press the play button.
 - Fly over a label, the text color will turn into blue and a tooltip containing the translation will display.
 The player will be also paused.
 If the text color does not turn into blue it means no translation has been provided.
 - Use the mouse, the play button or the space bar to play/pause.

 ![](images/translation_example_1.png)